Anomaly detection

 -

-Use either GA or Piano Analytics (AT Internet) as the data provider
+Use either GA or Piano Analytics as the data provider

 -